IBM/Kubernetes-container-service-GitLab-sample/README.md

 - Build GitLab and/or PostgreSQL containers, and store them in container registry
 - Create local persistent volumes to define persistent disks for GitLab and PostgreSQL
-- Create and deploy the GitLab and Redis container
+- Create and deploy the GitLab and Redis containers
 - Create and deploy the PostgreSQL database(either in a container or using Bluemix PostgreSQL as backend).

 ## Prerequisite